 While paste in syringe is the conventional approach to deworming, granules have been introduced to make deworming much more convenient.
 If you are having a hard time getting your horse to consume a drug from a syringe, then you might find help in granules.
 When using deworming granules, you can simply sprinkle them onto your horse’s feed.
 Prepare the usual feed your horse gets every day.
 Sprinkle the granules on the feed and gently mix them in.
 Do not mix the granules vigorously as doing so will send some at the bottom of the feeder – your horse may not receive the correct dose.

 When giving the feed along with the granules, do it as if it was just an ordinary feeding schedule.
 Make sure that the horse has eaten all of the mixed feed before giving more.
-Some horses are smart enough to sense that you have mixed in a foreign substance and may be reluctant to touch their feed – thus, another failed attempt at worming.
+Some horses are smart enough to sense that you have mixed in a foreign substance and may be reluctant to touch their feed.
+This will mean, another failed attempt at worming.

 In cases where you find that even granules don’t work for a smart, picky-eater, you can be creative enough by giving the drug with a treat.
 A perfect example is mixing the granules with molasses to encourage the horse to eat it; or perhaps, stuff the granules into a muffin and let the horse enjoy the treat!